esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/01-intro-typescript.md

 npm install kubewarden-policy-sdk
 ```

-The Javy plugin binary is automatically included and you can find it at:
+The Javy plug-in binary is automatically included and you can find it at:

 ```
 node_modules/kubewarden-policy-sdk/plugin/javy-plugin-kubewarden